rosewms/rosewms/README.md

 Welcome!
 My name is Rose Williams, here's a little about me:

-I'm a #WriteTheDocs Meetup Team Lead and community organizer.
-Job titles I have held include information engineer, technical writer, content developer, and a technical communication specialist.
-Throughout my previous jobs I have advocated for inclusive work places, mental health, and opportunities for LGBTQIA+, mil-spouses, and veterans.
+I'm a technical communications specialists focused in technical writing and community support!
+Job titles I have held include information engineer, technical writer, and content developer.

-My predominate work experience has been documenting SaaS products!
+In my most recent position, I documented enterprise and SaaS products as well as an OSS project.
 My previous fields of work include education technology (learning management systems), healthcare technologies (electronic healthcare records), security (AWS and API integrations), domain and email management, and a distributed SQL query engine (data connectors and open source).
 Throughout all of my work experiences I have contributed to product specific "preventative documentation" including UX writing, micro-copy, error messages, and in some cases, deprecation messaging.